 In the case of Asset Accounting, the chart of depreciation is rated as the highest node, and this is assigned to the company node.
 All the depreciation calculations are stored under the chart of depreciation.

 So these were some of the top Q&As covered in a good SAP course.
 Want to learn more?
-Make sure you check out our industry-ready SAP course!
+Make sure you check out our Industry-Ready SAP FICO Certification!